josfam/storylinesetal/README.md

-# storylinesetal
+# storylines et al.
 Collaborative improvisation for writers.

+---

-Storylinesetal lets you have fun creating stories with other people, one line at a time
+Have fun creating stories with other people, one line at a time, literally.